Amidah: Requesting rain

-A "request" or prayer for rain is also recited in winter, though for a shorter period.
+A "request" or prayer for rain (שאלת גשמים) is also recited in winter, though for a shorter period.
 In Israel (and among the Jews of Djerba), this recitation begins on the 7th of Cheshvan.
 Although the Jerusalem Talmud says that after the destruction of the Temple, we should begin the recitation immediately after Sukkos, the Halachah does not follow this opinion.
 The 15-day delay between Shemini Atzeret and 7 Cheshvan was instituted so that visitors to the Temple in Jerusalem would be able to arrive home before prayers for rain began, as rain would interfere with their journey.
 Elsewhere, outside Israel, this season is defined as beginning on the 60th day after the autumnal equinox ("Tekufat Tishrei") – in the 20th and 21st century, this is usually on 4 December.
 In all cases, the recitation ends on Passover.

 Requesting rain is done in the ninth blessing of the weekday Amidah.
 In Ashkenazi custom, this is done by insertion of the words "may You grant dew and rain" in this blessing.
 In Sephardi and Yemenite Jewish rituals, the blessing is changed more dramatically.
 During the dry season, the blessing has this form:

 Bless us, our Father, in all the work of our hands, and bless our year with gracious, blessed, and kindly dews: be its outcome life, plenty, and peace as in the good years, for Thou, O Eternal, are good and does good and blesses the years.
 Blessed be Thou, O Eternal, who blesses the years.

 In the rainy season, the text is changed to read:

 Bless upon us, O Eternal our God, this year and all kinds of its produce for goodness, and bestow dew and rain for blessing on all the face of the earth; and make abundant the face of the world and fulfil the whole of Thy goodness.
 Fill our hands with Thy blessings and the richness of the gifts of Thy hands.
 Preserve and save this year from all evil and from all kinds of destroyers and from all sorts of punishments: and establish for it good hope and as its outcome peace.
 Spare it and have mercy upon it and all of its harvest and its fruits, and bless it with rains of favor, blessing, and generosity; and let its issue be life, plenty, and peace as in the blessed good years; for Thou, O Eternal, are good and does good and blesses the years.
 Blessed be Thou, O Eternal, who blesses the years.